timomeh/vla/README.md

 ### When to use modules?

 You don't need to create a module for each separate resource.
 Modules are meant for domain separation, not necessarily for resources.
-Smaller apps may just need a single `AppModule`.
-Start with a single AppModule and grow.

 A module can have multiple services, repositories and even multiple facades to separate resources from each other.

+Smaller apps may just need a single module for the whole app.
+You can use `Vla.Action`, `Vla.Repo`, `Vla.Service` etc as a shortcut.

 ### What's a facade, when to use it?